jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 Alfresco will look in a path for an icon that starts with that name and ends with “-16.png”.
-Entirely lacking in graphics skills, I grabbed a couple of out-of-the-box icons that looked somewhat applicable and copied them in to my project under “src/web/components/documentlibrary/actions”.
-Because this is Alfresco's folder structure, I made sure to name the icons starting with “someco” so they would not be confused with others.
+Entirely lacking in graphics skills, I grabbed a couple of out-of-the-box icons that looked somewhat applicable and copied them in to my project under:

+    $TUTORIAL_HOME/actions-tutorial-share/src/main/amp/web/components/documentlibrary/actions

+Because this is Alfresco's
+folder structure, I made sure to name the icons starting with “someco” so they would not be confused with others.

-The localized strings can go in the existing scModel.properties file.
+The localized strings can go in the existing scActions.properties file.
 Here they are:

     #actions